havocp/xsbt-wiki/Migrating-from-SBT-0.7.x-to-0.9.x.md

 > last update
 ```

-and it will display lost of logging detail from the last run of the `update` command.
+and it will display the full output from the last run of the `update` command.

-## My dependencies aren't working any more, why?
+## My dependencies aren't working any more.
+Why?

 SBT 0.9.x fixes a flaw in how dependencies get resolved.
 So a list of dependencies that worked fine in 0.7.x might fail under 0.9.x for reasons that are nothing to do with your failure to understand 0.9.x syntax.
 The `last update` command is your friend.

 ## My tests all run really fast but some are broken that weren't before!

-Be aware that compiles and tests are carried out in parallel by default in SBT 0.9.x.
-If you test code is not thread safe then you may want to force it to run your tests one at a time by adding this line to your `build.sbt`:
+Be aware that compilation and tests run in parallel by default in SBT 0.9.x.

+If your test code isn't thread-safe then you may want to force it to run your tests one at a time by adding this line to your `build.sbt`:

 ```scala
 // Execute tests in the current project serially